Is High Blood Pressure due to Alcohol Use Reversible?

 Treating Alcohol-Related Hypertension

-There are many ways to approach treating hypertension.
-However, the most effective way to treat alcohol-related hypertension is to quit drinking.
+There are many ways to approach treating alcohol induced hypertension.
+However, the most effective way to treat alcohol-related hypertension is to quit drinking alcohol.
 Research shows that abstinence from all forms of alcohol is the best way to reverse any bodily harm caused by excess alcohol consumption, including high blood pressure.

 This lifestyle change is not always easy to do alone.
-Individuals who need help quitting should contact Elevate Addiction Services.
+Individuals who need help stopping their alcohol intake should contact Elevate Addiction Services.
 We provide holistic addiction treatment that can address your specific needs for stopping alcohol abuse.

 - How Alcohol Abuse Affects Bones